justheretostealcode/ARCTIC-GUI/README.md

 2. ### Install Python and Java

-Java version 11 is tested, higher versions may not work.
+Java version 11 has been tested; higher versions may not work.

-Either get an Java installer from [orecal](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html) or manually install Java from [openjkd](https://jdk.java.net/archive).
+Either get an Java installer from [Oracle](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html) or manually install Java from [OpenJDK](https://jdk.java.net/archive).

-#### Manually Java install
+#### Manual Java Installation

 1. download jdk11.0.2 from [here](https://jdk.java.net/archive).

-2. unzip the downloded file
+2. unzip the downloaded file

 3. move the folder to a permanent location

 4. add the path to the bin folder in that folder to the PATH environment variable.

-   - on Windows: `setx PATH "%PATH%;<path to bin filder>"`
+   - on Windows: `setx PATH "%PATH%;<path to bin folder>"`
    - on Linux: `echo -e "\\nexport PATH='$PATH:<path to bin filder>'" >> ~/.bashrc`
    - on MacOS: `echo "<path to bin filder>" | sudo tee /etc/paths.d/JDK`